cmu-phil/py-tetrad/README.md

 If you load py-causal in PyCharm, the only issue is that PyCharm does not recognize the Java packages and puts some red underlining in the editor that you can't get rid of.
 Just ignore such red underlining for Java packages; the modules will run.

-**The use of JPype with Tetrad in this project is now stable, though we plan to add more example files in the near future.**
+**The use of JPype with Tetrad in this project is now stable, though we plan to add more example files in the near future and more translation methods to the translate.py module.**